Use and Occupancy Under the Mining Laws

 - Be reasonably incident - Reasonably incident means the statutory standard "prospecting, mining, or processing operations and uses reasonably incident thereto" (30 U.S.C.
 612).
 It is a shortened version of the statutory standard.
 It includes those actions or expenditures of labor and resources by a person of ordinary prudence to prospect, explore, define, develop, mine, or beneficiate a valuable mineral deposit using methods, structures, and equipment appropriate to the geological terrain, mineral deposit, and stage of development and reasonably related activities.

 Unnecessary or undue degradation, as applied to unauthorized uses, means those activities that are not reasonably incident and are not authorized under any other applicable law or regulation.
-As applied to authorized uses, the term is used as defined in 43 CFR §3802.0–5 and §3809.0–5.
+As applied to authorized uses, the term is used as defined in 43 CFR §3802.0–5 (l) and §3809.5.

 - Constitute substantially regular work - Substantially regular work means work on, or that substantially and directly benefits, a mineral property, including nearby properties under the control of the claimant/operator.
 The work must be associated with the search for and development of mineral deposits or the processing of ores.
 It includes active and continuing exploration, mining, and beneficiation or processing of ores.
 It may also include assembly or maintenance of equipment, work on physical improvements, and procurement of supplies incidental to activities meeting the conditions of §3715.2 and §3715.2–1.
 It may also include off-site trips associated with these activities.
 The term also includes a seasonal, but recurring, work program.